 - Veterans Benefits – Veterans who incurred injuries or illnesses while on active military duty may qualify for disability benefits.

-Our West Virginia Social Security Disability Insurance Lawyers Can Help
+Our Social Security Disability Insurance Lawyers Can Help

-Contact an experienced West Virginia Social Security disability attorney at the Underwood Law Offices, Inc. today.
+Contact an experienced Social Security disability attorney at the Underwood Law Offices, Inc. today.
 Simply call us at 866-523-0499, or use our convenient online form.
 We can help at any stage of your benefits application, even if you’re already appealing a benefits denial.
-Whether you’re in Huntington, Charleston, Parkersburg, Morgantown, Wheeling, Fairmont, Martinsburg, or elsewhere in West Virginia, one of our knowledgeable disability benefits lawyers is ready to begin helping you today.
+One of our knowledgeable disability benefits lawyers is ready to begin helping you today.